sarnold/test-xilinx-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir xilinx-bsp
   $ cd xilinx-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-xilinx-bsp-platform -b poky-dunfell
+  $ repo init -u https://github.com/VCTLabs/vct-xilinx-bsp-platform -b poky-<release>
   $ repo sync

-At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on dunfell branches.
+At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on <release> branches.

 To start a simple image build for a riscv qemu target::